Time running out for missing Indonesian submarine as U.S. joins search | Law-Order

 An Indonesian defence expert said the crew could still be found alive.
 "But if the submarine is in a 700-metre sea trough, it will be difficult for them to survive because underwater pressure will cause cracks and ruptures of the steel hull," Connie Rahakundini Bakrie said.

-DISTRAUGHT RELATIVES AWAIT NEWS The submarine joined the Indonesian fleet in 1981, according to the defence ministry, and underwent a refit in South Korea completed in 2012.
+DISTRAUGHT RELATIVES AWAIT NEWS The submarine joined the Indonesian fleet in 1981, the defence ministry said, and underwent a refit in South Korea completed in 2012.
 It was said to be in good condition.

 "I hope that they will be found alive," said Berda Asmara, the wife of crew member Guntur Ari Prasetyo, 39, who has sailed on the Nanggala for 10 years.
 "We had a video call.
 He told me that he would go sailing and asked me to pray for him," she said of the last time they spoke.